If you have questions about this program, email the program leader listed below.

 Academic Credit

-This Study Abroad is 3 credit hours via IET 490 and serves an an upper-level elective in your plan of study, serving as your globalization elective.
+This Study Abroad is 3 credit hours via IET 490 as upper-level elective in your plan of study, serving as your globalization elective.

 Exploring firsthand the multinational automobile industry in Europe from creation to cargo is a waaaay better option for learning about the world compared to sitting in class and hearing a lecture about globalization!